 - Start packing up non-essential items

-- De-clutter: Moving house is a great time to de-clutter and chuck out anything you haven’t used in a while.
-The less you have to move, the better.
+- De-cluttering and minimising: Moving house is an ideal time to get rid of anything you haven’t used in a while.
+The less you have to take with you, the better.

 - Boxes: How many and what sizes do you need?
 You can buy boxes online or from a local storage company.

-- Tape: Brown box tape will be your best friend.
+- Tape: High-quality brown box tape will be your best friend.
 Don’t spare on it.

 - Out-of-season clothes and shoes